B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

-\paragraph{Neural Network Training} We also evaluate the performance of training a convolutional neural network with 567 parameters \cite{AndrewHoward2017MobileNetsEC} using B2Opt on the MNIST classification task.
-The structure of this network model is shown in Appendix Table \ref{tab:mnist net}.
-This task involves a large number of parameters; in order to make B2Opt stable to train, we replaced SAC with a neural network with the structure shown in Appendix Table \ref{tab:cnn in place of sac}.
-The detailed problem can be found in Appendix \ref{nnt}.
+\paragraph{Neural Network Training} We further analyze the performance of B2Opt in the field of neuroevolution.
+We evaluate the performance of training a convolutional neural network \cite{AndrewHoward2017MobileNetsEC} using B2Opt on the MNIST classification task.
+The structure of this network model is shown in Table \ref{tab:mnist net}.
+This task involves a large number of parameters.
+B2Opt and baselines are tasked with solving the parameters of this neural network to maximize test accuracy.
+The network does not use any bias, and the total number of parameters is 567.
+If the SGD algorithm directly optimizes the neural network, the network can achieve about 90$\%$ test accuracy, which proves that the network architecture is effective.
+We use 1000 samples from the MINST dataset to form the training set and another 1000 samples as the test set.